The 8 Most Common Pollinators and Why We Need Them

 How Can You Help Protect Them?

 Creatures performing the pollination process are amazing, and the roles they play affect us all.
-Unfortunately, the population of some pollinators is starting to decline drastically.
+Unfortunately, the population of some pollinators is starting to decline drastically, including many types of bees, bats, and monarch butterflies.
 Many factors have contributed to this, including a lack of flowers for nesting and feeding, different plant diseases, extensive use of harmful chemicals and climate change due to global warming.